-This worst case scenario is highly undesirable.
+This worst case scenario is highly undesirable and could possibly damage the battery.
 Randomizing the phase of the excitation sine waves is a good first step in lowering the excitation amplitude.
 For the frequencies in Figure 2, one random set of phases results in the pattern in Figure 3.
 Notice that the peak value decreased from 31 to about 15.